vert-x3/vertx-service-proxy/README.md

 Of course, you don't *have to* use client proxies to access remote service if you don't want to.
 It's perfectly acceptable to interact with them by just sending messages over the event bus.

-In order for services to be interacted with a consistent way the following message formats *should be used* for any Vert.x services.
+In order for services to be interacted with a consistent way the following message formats *must be used* for any Vert.x services.

 The format is very simple: